Tuxemon/Tuxemon/CONTRIBUTING.md

 ## Map Guidelines
 We use the Tiled map editor to create the game maps and story content.
-There are a few guidelines to follow when adding new maps or modifiying existing ones.
+There are a few guidelines to follow when adding new maps or modifying existing ones.

 - All events and collisions must be grid-aligned.
 (View -> Snap to grid)
 - Like other assets, the map filename must be lower case only